LForward/EcoFood/README.md

 > Reduced Infused Oil ingredient from 2 to 1

 Increasing calorie reward while decreasing Infused Oil to make it a possible option for sub 50 meat.

+### Seeded Camas Roll
+> Reduced Calorie reward from 1400 to 1050

+> Increased Camas Paste ingredient from 2 to 8

+> Increased Fiddlehead ingredient from 2 to 8

+> Increased Kelp ingredient from 2 to 4

+> Increased Output from 1 to 2

+Rebalancing this dominant dish by increasing the camas and fiddleheads input while making it output 2 items same as all other sushi-type dishes.

+### Spiky Roll

+> Increased Urchin ingredient from 2 to 4

+Just a slight adjustment since the recipe was too cheap

 ### Sweet Salad
 > Reduced Basic Salad ingredient from 2 to 1